Connect with us

 Now that your product is ready, use a funnel to pour homemade hand sanitizer into your spray bottle, screw the top of your bottle tightly – but do not use the product yet.

-CAUTIONARY STATEMENT: As advised by health officials, hand sanitizers should not replace washing of hands with clean water and soap.
+CAUTIONARY STATEMENT: As advised by health officials, hand sanitizers should not replace washing hands with clean water and soap.
 It should only be used when water and soap are not available.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.